marvalgames/GMTK/Assets/RealToon/ReadMe - Important - Guide.txt

 ===========================================================================

 Accessing the shader:
-[RealToon Built-In RP/3D] The shaders are in "RealToon" [RealToon LWRP] The shaders are in "Lightweight Render Pipeline" [RealToon URP] The shader is in "Universal Render Pipeline" [RealToon HDRP] The shader is in "HDRP".
+[RealToon Built-In RP/3D] The shaders are in "RealToon" folder.
+[RealToon LWRP] The shaders are in "Lightweight Render Pipeline" folder.
+[RealToon URP] The shader is in "Universal Render Pipeline" folder.
+[RealToon HDRP] The shader is in "HDRP" folder.

 ===========================================================================